Temporary storage of goods

 In principle everyone can make use of an STS.
 In practice the temporary storage is mainly used by companies dealing with loading and unloading ships and aeroplanes in international traffic.
 The manager of the space is liable towards Customs for the stored goods.
 The storage space must have been approved by Customs.

-If you want to manage an STS, you need a permit.
-You can apply for a permit through the form Permit Application space for temporary storage (STS) (only available in Dutch).
+If you want to manage an STS, you need an authorisation.
+You apply for the authorisation via the EU Trader Portal.
+For more information, go to the 'Completion instructions EU Trader Portal – Authorisation for a space for temporary storage (STS)' (only available in Dutch).

 A security deposit is required for the storage in an STS.